Tqualizer/Tensorflow-Portable-Object-Detection-Counting-Logging/README.md

 5. **Run** the *open_cv_group_detection.py* from your /object_detection directory.
 To safely stop the process and save outputs press 'q' on the object viewer or Ctrl + C in the command line to exit.

 <img src="https://github.com/Tqualizer/opencv-group-detection/blob/master/Birds example.png" />

+## Suggested usage:
+Where live capture and photgraphic evidence is required use the *open_cv_group_detection.py* as described in the main instructions.

+When using on people, to avoid data privacy concerns in live use on people the active object viewer and photo capture should be disabled by using the _mobile_group_detection.py_ file instead of the *open_cv_group_detection.py*.

+The *mobile_group_detection.py* file is a slimmed down version of the *opencv_group_detection.py* code.
+Which is better for collecting data from a location with low to moderate amounts of footfall over an extended period to facilitate further analysis of behaviour patterns.

+The appendix includes instructions how to remotely access the  detection log in the Raspberry Pi for remote data logging using *mobile_group_detection.py*

 ## Appendix: Remote logging (Windows 10 example)